 - Also include healthy fats like avocado, olive oil, or some high-quality cheese.

-Here are four recipes recommended by our dietitians that include the foods above and are a treat to eat.
+Here are four recipes recommended by our nutritionists that include the foods above and are a treat to eat.

 Red, White, & Blue Caprese Salad from FreutCake

 Randi shares why she loves this salad, telling us, “For the fourth of July, I always like to make a festive, fun, and healthy dish to bring to family gatherings!
 This Blueberry Caprese Salad is delicious, healthy, and fun!”